tmsteve/RepData_PeerAssessment1/PA1_template.md

     else
         stop('invalid date')
 }

 dt_activity_filled$date <- as.Date(dt_activity_filled$date)
 dt_activity_filled$day <- sapply(dt_activity_filled$date, FUN = WkDayWkEnd)
 ```

 > Make a panel plot containing a time series plot (i.e. type = 'l') of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
 See the README file in the GitHub repository to see an example of what this plot should look like using simulated data.

-Panel plot containing plots of average number of steps taken
-on weekdays and weekends.

 ```r